necst/voted/README.md

-# AutomationTemplate - FPGA101 Versal Class
+# VOTED_Versal-Optimization-Toolkit-for-Education-ed-Heterogeneous-System-Development - FPGA101 Versal Class

 ## Info & Description
 This repository contains the main infrastructure for an AIE-PL project, providing simple automation for testing your code.